 Brand Momentum

 Is it possible for a brand to have momentum*?
-The same notion of momentum we are all familiar with in the physical world much as a wave that gathers mass, velocity and direction allowing it to travel vast differences before dissipating or crashing on shore?
+The same Newtonian physics 101 notion that describes how a wave can gather mass, velocity and direction allowing it to travel vast distances or come crashing to shore?

-If a brand can have momentum, what will add to it?
-Detract from it?
+If a brand can have momentum, what will add to it…detract from it?
 How do we measure it?
 How do we manage it?
+What is a BRAND?

 A Brand is a Promise Kept.